A Bitcoin ATM is a regulated fintech business. The operator manages cash, crypto liquidity, security, software, the location, and customer support.

 Higher liquidity and compliance requirements.

-Works well in locations with proven demand.
+Suitable for locations with proven demand.

 How to Start a Bitcoin ATM Business, Bitcoin ATM by Step